 In past tribal societies, shared events celebrated the phases of a woman’s life.
 In today’s Western culture, the ageing celebration is a continuum of griping and grumbling.

-Who wants to look forward to feeling awful; hot flashes, night sweats, fatigue, depression, loss of libido, headaches and irregular menses, any of which may plague a woman for years.
+Who wants to look forward to feeling awful; hot flashes, night sweats, fatigue, depression, loss of libido, headaches and irregular menses, which may plague a woman for years.

 A change of life cannot be avoided, but how a woman experiences these changes can be influenced by knowing what her body is telling her and interpreting the information.